kl1nton/1_Applied_Basic_Science/2_Physiology.md

 	E. It stimulates excretion of calcium in the urine

 #### Answer: C. It stimulates production of the active form of vitamin D in the small intestine - *FALSE* = D. It stimulates loss of phosphate ions in the urine - TRUE
-- Parathyroid hormone is the most important endocrine regulator of calcium and phosphorus concentration in extracellular fluid.
-This hormone is secreted from cells of the parathyroid glands and finds its major target cells in bone and the kidneys.
-It stimulates osteoclasts to resorb bone mineral, liberating calcium into the blood.
-It facilitates calcium absorption from the small intestine indirectly by stimulating production of the active form of vitamin D in the kidney.
-Vitamin D induces synthesis of a calcium-binding protein in intestinal epithelial cells, which facilitates efficient absorption of calcium into the blood.
-In addition to stimulating fluxes of calcium into the blood from bone and the intestine, parathyroid hormone puts a brake on excretion of calcium in the urine, thus conserving calcium in the blood.
-This effect is mediated by stimulating tubular reabsorption of calcium.
-Another effect of parathyroid hormone on the kidney is to stimulate loss of phosphate ions in the urine.
-Parathyroid hormone is released in response to low extracellular concentrations of free calcium.
-Changes in blood phosphate concentration can be associated with changes in parathyroid hormone secretion, but this appears to be an indirect effect and phosphate itself is not a significant regulator of this hormone.
-When calcium concentrations fall below the normal range, there is a steep increase in secretion of parathyroid hormone.
-Low levels of the hormone are secreted even when blood calcium levels are high.
+- Parathyroid hormone is most important endocrine regulator of calcium and phosphorus concentration in extracellular fluid
+	- It is secreted from cells of parathyroid glands and finds its major target cells in bone and kidneys
+- It stimulates osteoclasts to resorb bone mineral, liberating calcium into blood
+- It facilitates calcium absorption from small intestine indirectly by
+	- stimulating production of *active form of vitamin D in kidney*
+- Vitamin D induces synthesis of a calcium-binding protein in intestinal epithelial cells
+	- which facilitates efficient absorption of calcium into the blood
+- In addition to stimulating fluxes of calcium into blood from bone and intestine
+	- parathyroid hormone puts a brake on excretion of calcium in urine
+	- thus conserving calcium in blood
+- This effect is mediated by *stimulating tubular reabsorption of calcium*
+	- **NOTE** Another effect is to *stimulate loss of phosphate ions in urine*

+##### Notes
+- Parathyroid hormone is released in response to low extracellular concentrations of free calcium
+- Changes in blood phosphate concentration can be associated with changes in parathyroid hormone secretion
+	- but this appears to be an indirect effect
+	- as phosphate itself is not a significant regulator of PTH
+- When *calcium concentrations fall below normal range* there is a steep increase in secretion of parathyroid hormone
+- Low levels of the hormone are secreted even when blood calcium levels are high

 ### Q2.69
 Hypoxia generally causes vasodilatation in arterial beds.
 In which organ does _hypoxia cause vasoconstriction of arterial beds_?